Zoweb/git-changelog/examples/disabled_symbol_false_true_subheading_false_github.md

 Allows people using IDEs based on the Intellij platform to have everything set up
 ##### change test to use current repository
 So that it doesn't give away TRADE SECRETS 🤐
+##### fix code block not showing everything
+It wasn't working because one of the values was on the same line as the code block opening.